 Euphorbia Pallas: medicinal properties and contraindications.
-Root man: application and useful properties, reviews
+Man-root: application and beneficial properties, reviews

-Euphorbia Pallas - perennial, preparations from which are used as a tonic and tonic.
+Euphorbia Pallas - perennial, preparations from which are used as a strengthening and tonic.

-The most common name of this plant among the people is a man-root or male root, which it received due to the similarity of a root dug out of the ground with a human figure.
+The most common popular name for this plant is man-root or male root, which it received due to the similarity of a root dug out of the ground with a human figure.
 According to a strange game of nature, the figurine root belongs to a plant that regulates the level of androgens in the body and has a beneficial effect on male potency.

 The plant belongs to the Euphorbia family and is known in science by eponymous terms assigned in honor of the discoverers, those who described and immortalized their name in this way.
-Fisher's Euphorbia, Komarov's Euphorbia or Pallas' Euphorbia are all the same nondescript specimen, rarely reaching a height of more than 40 centimeters.
+Fischer's spurge, Komarov's spurge or Pallas's spurge are all the same inconspicuous specimen, rarely reaching a height of more than 40 centimeters.

-But it has beautiful matte leaves, the size of which depends on the location on the stem, and an umbrella inflorescence that appears in May.
-So flower growers with exotic tastes grow it in their flowerbed, deriving a double benefit.
-And the plant looks unusual, and a useful drug.
+But it has beautiful matte leaves, the size of which depends on their location on the stem, and an umbrella inflorescence that appears in May.
+So flower growers with exotic preferences grow it in their flowerbeds, reaping double benefits.
+Both the plant looks unusual and is a useful medicine.

-This is a perennial plant that prefers stony or gravel soils and places well warmed by the sun.
+This is a perennial plant that prefers rocky or gravelly soils and places well warmed by the sun.
 The original habitat is the wide Mongolian and Chinese steppes, semi-steppes and East Siberian plains.
-You can find it in Korea, in the Trans-Baikal Territory, and in the Chita Region it is listed in the Red Book.
+You can find it in Korea, in the Trans-Baikal Territory, and in the Chita region it is listed in the Red Book.

-The Euphorbia family is numerous and diverse, but it is this representative of it that has especially strong healing properties.
-A long and strong root, which can only be pulled out of the ground with great difficulty - its main advantage in the eyes of herbalists and healers, brings many difficulties to gardeners and gardeners who are trying to get rid of it like an annoying weed.
+The Euphorbia family is numerous and diverse, but this particular representative is distinguished by particularly strong medicinal properties.
+A long and strong root, which can only be extracted from the ground with great difficulty - its main advantage in the eyes of herbalists and healers, brings a lot of difficulties to gardeners and gardeners who are trying to get rid of it like a bothersome weed.

-Saturated green color leaves with a matte surface brought him into the category of decorative, but the milky juice secreted by the stems and leaves, like all spurges, is plentiful and poisonous.
+Saturated green color leaves with a matte surface brought it into the category of decorative, but the milky juice secreted by the stems and leaves, like all euphorbias, is abundant and poisonous.

-The male root is unpretentious, does not require abundant watering and top dressing, in winter it is at rest.
-AT wild nature it is often found in single plantings, but calmly tolerates the proximity of other plants when grown in medicinal purposes in suburban areas.
+The male root is unpretentious, does not require abundant watering and fertilizing, and is dormant in winter.
+IN wildlife it is often found in single plantings, but easily tolerates the proximity of other plants when it is grown in medicinal purposes in summer cottages.

 At home, it feels good only on the east or south side.
-In August-September, on Fischer's Euphorbia, you can see a three-leaf fruit that appears in place of the May inflorescence-umbrella.
+In August-September, on Fischer's milkweed you can see a three-horned fruit, which appears in place of the May umbrella inflorescence.

 At the root of the plant you can find: